js318sn-sudo/Day-13_Advanced_SQL_Analytical_Queries/README.md

 * Use JOIN operations to combine multiple tables
 * Apply GROUP BY for data aggregation
 * Use HAVING clause for filtered grouped results
-* Generate meaningful insights from library transactions
+* Generate meaningful insights from transaction records
 * Analyze student and author activity

 ## Dataset Description

-The project uses three related datasets.

 ### Students Table